lca6/CS50-Final-Project/README.md

 This project is the Minimum Viable Product as of yet so it is still a work-in-progress.

-*Assisted Reading* may be developed into a Chrome extension and a feature will be added to give the user the option to hide previous words or keep them visible.
+*Assisted Reading* may be developed into a Chrome extension and a feature may be added to give the user the option to hide previous words or keep them visible.

 ---